BroderickCarlin/stream_router/README.md

 a specific [`Stream`](https://docs.rs/futures/0.3.4/futures/stream/trait.Stream.html) into tags that identify specific [`Sink`s](https://docs.rs/futures/0.3.4/futures/sink/trait.Sink.html).
 These closures follow the form of `Fn(A) -> Future<Output=T>` where `A` is a value yielded by the [`Stream`](https://docs.rs/futures/0.3.4/futures/stream/trait.Stream.html) and where `T` is a tag that the user has assigned to one of their [`Sink`s](https://docs.rs/futures/0.3.4/futures/sink/trait.Sink.html).
+It should be noted that the closure takes ownership of the values yielded by the stream and is responsible for also returning the values as part of the tuple that contains the  [`Stream`](https://docs.rs/futures/0.3.4/futures/stream/trait.Stream.html) tag.
+This is done to avoid the need to `clone()` each value but also allows the user to potentially "map" the values if beneficial to their specific use-case.
 While simple routing (such as shown above) has no real need to utilize the flexibility provided by returning a [`Future`](https://docs.rs/futures/0.3.4/futures/prelude/trait.Future.html), the option to return a [`Future`](https://docs.rs/futures/0.3.4/futures/prelude/trait.Future.html) allows for more complex state-ful routing.